Hectate/irc-hectate/README.md

 * !fetch [string...] : Sarcastically sends user to a "let me duck duck go that for you" search results
 * !crash : simple string reply
 * !endtime : repeats the currently set endTime
+* !coffee : gives user a random type of coffee-based drink
+* !tell (nick) [string...] : Saves the message until the nick given is seen in the channel, and then the message is delivered.

 Current public admin commands (case sensitive):
 * !forget (nick) : erases the specified nick from the memory for the "seen" command